lab1092/blender-manual_ja/manual/rigging/armatures/editing/templating.rst

 Template drop-down list
    Here you select the armature to use as template.
-If you choose :guilabel:`None`, the selected bones from the currently edited armature will be used as reference, else all bones of the other armature will be used.
+If you choose *None*, the selected bones from the currently edited armature will be used as reference, else all bones of the other armature will be used.

-:guilabel:`A`, :guilabel:`L`, :guilabel:`D` are numeric fields.
+*A*, *L*, *D* are numeric fields.

 Think of them as A(ngle of bones), L(ength of bones) and D(efinition of stroke).

    These settings control how the template is mapped to the selected strokes.
    Each one can have a value between **0.0** and **10.0**, the default being **1.0**.

+   A
-   - :guilabel:`A` controls the influence of the angle of the joints (i.e. angle between bones) - the higher this value, the more the conversion process will try to preserve these joints angle in the new chain.
+      controls the influence of the angle of the joints (i.e. angle between bones) - the higher this value, the more the conversion process will try to preserve these joints angle in the new chain.
+   L
-   - :guilabel:`L` controls the influence of the bones' length - the higher this value, the more the conversion process will try to preserve these lengths in the new bones.
+      controls the influence of the bones' length - the higher this value, the more the conversion process will try to preserve these lengths in the new bones.
+   D
-   - :guilabel:`D` controls the influence of the stroke's shape - the higher this value, the more the conversion process will try to follow the stroke with the new chain.
+      controls the influence of the stroke's shape - the higher this value, the more the conversion process will try to follow the stroke with the new chain.

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------+-----------------------------------------------------------------+-----------------------------------------------------------------+